National Highway Freight Network

 States and in certain cases, Metropolitan Planning Organizations (MPOs), are responsible for designating public roads for the CRFCs and CUFCs in accordance with section 1116 of the FAST Act and the Bipartisan Infrastructure Law section 11114.
 State designation of the CRFCs is limited to a maximum of 150 miles of highway or 20 percent of the PHFS mileage in the State, whichever is greater.
 State and MPO designation of the CUFC is limited to a maximum of 75 miles of highway or 10 percent of the PHFS mileage in the State, whichever is greater.
 In the case of rural states, as defined in the Bipartisan Infrastructure Law section 11114, the mileage maximum increases to 600 miles for CRFCs or 20 percent of the PHFS mileage in the State, whichever is greater.
 For NHFN mileage by State, see the table found here.

 Where is the NHFN?

 Designation/Re-Designation of the Primary Highway Freight System (PHFS)

-The initial designation of the Primary Highway Freight System (PHFS) was set by the FAST Act as the 41,518 mile network identified during the designation process for the MAP-21 highway-only primary freight network (PFN) under 23 U.S.C.
+The initial designation of the Primary Highway Freight System (PHFS) was set by the FAST Act as the 41,518 mile long network identified during the designation process for the MAP-21 highway-only primary freight network (PFN) under 23 U.S.C.
 167(d).
 Information on the methodology and data used for the highway-only PFN designation is described in the October 23, 2015, Federal Register Notice — Final Designation of the Highway Primary Freight Network — Notice; response to comments [HTML, PDF 291KB].
 The FHWA Administrator is required to re-designate the PHFS every 5 years to reflect changes in freight flows, including emerging freight corridors and critical commerce corridors.
 Each re-designation is limited to a maximum 3 percent increase in the total mileage of the system.
 Further guidance on input and factors for re-designation of the PHFS will be issued in the future.